Ada Milby

-Ada Milby ([ˈmilbɪ]; born July 6, 1983) is a Filipino rugby player who plays for the Philippine national women's team.
+Ada Lacia Milby ([ˈmilbɪ]; born July 6, 1983) is a Filipino-American rugby player who plays for the Philippine national women's team.
 She is also the first female member of the World Rugby Council.
 Ada is the first woman to be appointed to the World Rugby Council, in 2017 she serves on the Regions Committee and Rugby Committee; and she is also a member of the Asia Rugby EXCO since 2016.
 She heads the Women Advisory Committee and serves on the Admin and Finance Committee.
 She is now also the President of Philippine Rugby Football Union, being on the board since 2013.

 Early life and education

 Milby was born to an American father and a Filipino mother in Troy in Ohio in the United States.

 Ada Milby has a younger brother Sam Milby who would later be an actor in the Philippines.
 She grew up in Tipp City in Ohio where she attended high school.

 In high school she played American football for the boys' team of her school as a left half back or safety.
 She described the experience as "unwelcoming".
 She only stayed in the team for a year due to gender discrimination she encountered from her own male teammates.
 Prior to playing American football she was a competitive figure skater for 12 years.

 She attended the DeVry University for her college studies.
 It was on her first year of college when she decided to take up rugby when she encountered a booth of girls recruiting rugby players at the Wright State University.
 She graduated from DeVry with a degree in "Business Management, Klemmer & Associates in Leadership".

 After graduating from Devry, Milby entered the US Army in 2005 and was stationed in Iraq for a year.
 She held the rank of staff sergeant.
 In Iraq, she served in a 500-personnel battalion, with only 25 women.

 She would later come to the Philippines in 2011 to reside with her brother who had settled in the country.